mananpreetsingh/mongo-k8s-sidecar/README.md

 | `MONGO_SSL_ENABLED` | No | `false` | Enable SSL/TLS for MongoDB connections.
 Set to `true` to enable. |
 | `MONGO_SSL_ALLOW_INVALID_CERTIFICATES` | No | `false` | Allow self-signed or invalid SSL certificates.
 Set to `true` to allow. |
 | `MONGO_SSL_ALLOW_INVALID_HOSTNAMES` | No | `false` | Allow SSL certificates with hostnames that don't match.
 Set to `true` to allow. |

-## How It Works

-1. **Pod Discovery**: Uses Kubernetes API to find all pods matching the specified labels
-2. **Replica Set Check**: Checks if MongoDB is already part of a replica set
-3. **Initialization**: If not initialized, the first pod (by IP) initializes the replica set
-4. **Member Management**: Primary pod adds/removes members based on pod status
-5. **Health Monitoring**: Removes members that are unhealthy for more than the configured threshold

 ## Stable Network IDs